ogrim/ogrim-emacs-config/README.md

 * Slime (for communicating with swank servers)
 * Auto completion (configured to work with slime for inline auto completion of documentation)
 * Tailor-made colour theme
-* Rainbow parens and delimiters (to allow you to easily navigate a sea of parens)
 * The amazing undo-tree (live-code with confidence!)
 * Textmate-like snippets
 * Fancy highlighting of sexps on eval